eanylin/openstack_kolla/Logs.md

 [root@network01 ~]# docker exec $(docker ps -a | grep openvswitch_vswitchd | awk '{print $1}') ovs-vsctl show
 ```

-The usual commands used for neutron troubleshooting can be used as
+The usual commands for neutron troubleshooting can be used as
 well

 ```